bp-studio/box-pleating-studio/README.md

 > Super-complex origami design made easy!

+**NOTE: The next version of BP Studio is currently under heavy development, so you won't be seeing recent activities on the main branch.
+Check out the [DEV](https://github.com/bp-studio/box-pleating-studio/tree/DEV) branch for more details.**

 ## Introduction

 Box pleating is arguably the standard framework of modern super-complex origami designs,